-- Who will decide if the LTNs are made permanent?
+- Cllr.
+Barry said the Sainsburys, Bourne Hill and Station Road have been known to be a problem for many years and that she has been trying to get changes made.
+TfL funding was promised for Sainsburys (which was made more dangerous when the cycle lanes were installed) but the promised funding was then removed to pay for Covid measures.
+Officers are concerned that is changes are made to the other junctions it will slow buses.
 Cllr.
-Barnes said he would decide with the Leader and the Cabinet.
+Barnes said he is working to get the Sainsburys crossing sorted out. - Who will decide if the LTNs are made permanent?
+Cllr.
+Barnes said he would liaise with the Leader and the Cabinet.
 He will need evidence - not anecdote. - So far over 6.000 comments have been made on the consultation.
 80% object to the LTN.
-Why has the consultation been reopened?
+[Sorry where is this from because it's not from me and it certainly isn't true?] - Why has the consultation been reopened?
 Cllr.
-Barnes said that this is because it is taking so long to process the considerable volume of data that he decided the consultation should remain open. - Statutory requirements of Conway Road were not met.
+Barnes said that this is because it is taking a while to process the considerable volume of data that he decided the consultation should reopen for another round of comments. - Statutory requirements of Conway Road were not met.
 Cllr.
-Barnes said that changes had been made in response to residents' concerns.
-Conway is now subject to a separate Emergency Traffic Order (ETO). - What will the success criteria be for the LTN?
+Barnes said that change to Conway had been made in response to residents' concerns about emergency services access.
+The Conway filter has a separate Emergency Traffic Order (ETO). - What will the success criteria be for the LTN?
 Cllr.
-Barnes listed: - □ Number of motor vehicle movements - \Box Speed of motor vehicle movements - □ Air quality - □ Emergency Service vehicle times / delays.
-(A firefighter commented that current delays are far worse than any before.) - □ Bus times / delays - \Box Experience of disabled people.
+Barnes listed: - □ Motor vehicle movements and speeds - □ Air quality modeling - Data from Emergency Services

+(A firefighter commented that current delays are far worse than any before.
+Cllr Barnes said that he had spoken to a local paramedic who had suffered no issues with the LTNs but that this is all anecdotal they will rely on reports from Borough Commanders in the final report) - □ Bus times / delays - □ The consultation, including the experience of people with disabilities.